akihikodaki/dts/test_plans/dual_vlan_test_plan.rst

 Prerequisites
 =============

-In this feature, x7xx series, 82576 and 82599 are supported.
+In this feature, x7xx series, Intel® Ethernet 800 Series, 82576 and 82599 are supported.

 If using vfio the kernel must be >= 3.6+ and VT-d must be enabled in bios.When using vfio, use the following commands to load the vfio driver and bind it